Colin from Accounts

-Colin From Accounts is an Australian comedy series created and written by husband-and-wife team Patrick Brammall and Harriet Dyer, who also star as the show’s main characters.
-It is produced by CBS Studios for Foxtel, and is currently streaming on Binge.
+Colin from Accounts is an Australian romantic dramedy television series created and written by husband-and-wife team Patrick Brammall and Harriet Dyer, who also star as the show's main characters, Gordon and Ashley.
+It is produced by Easy Tiger Productions and CBS Studios for Foxtel, and is currently streaming on Binge.
+The show aired on BBC Two in the UK and streams on BBC iPlayer.
+It started streaming on Paramount+ in the US on 9 November 2023.

 The series is Binge's second original production after Love Me and premiered on Binge and Foxtel services on 1 December 2022, with all eight episodes being released simultaneously.